TEXAS ANIMAL HEALTH COMMISSION

 23. The Fair Association or Show Committee cannot make any guarantees that any market

 animal will sell due to the above rules and regulations.

-26. Any diseased or injured animals cannot enter the livestock show area or grounds.
+24. Any sick or injured animals cannot enter the livestock show area or grounds.

 27. Any exhibitor that qualifies more than 1 species of animal for the sale, must go to the Livestock Office no later than 1 hour after the conclusion of the Steer Show to sign a form to designate which species of animal they will sell in the Jr Livestock Auction, so the sale program can be completed.

 28. Any exhibitor that qualifies for the sale will be required to have a photo done by the official fair livestock photographer following the placing of the sale order.

 29. All exhibitors must deliver their photo from the livestock show to their buyer within 30 days of the photos being made available.
 Exhibitors are required to obtain a signed acknowledgement that the buyer has received their photo.
 The exhibitors must bring the signed acknowledgement to pick up their check no later than December 20th.
 Checks not picked up by December 20, 2021, will be forfeited with their proceeds being distributed to the other livestock exhibitors that were in the sale as an additional add on.